Leninsky Avenue, Moscow: Notable landmarks

-In the vicinity of the avenue there are landmarks as such as Palace of Pioneers and Lebedev Physical Institute.
+In the vicinity of the avenue there are landmarks as such as Pioneers Palace and Lebedev Physical Institute.

 Public transportation

 The stretch between Kaluzhskaya Square and Miklukho-Maklay Street was covered by trolleybus traffic.
 The whole avenue is covered by public bus traffic, though the routes typically take short stretches of the avenue, and there is no single route which travels through the whole length of the avenue.